CristinaRuth/cristina-ruth/src/pages/posts/11-things-to-consider-for-more-accurate-developer-estimates.md

 If you've been asked to do an estimate before, you'd agree it's easier said than done.

-The bigger the scope (how much to be done), the harder it is to estimate because the complexity increases and therefore, the ambiguity and unkwnowns increase, and the more room there are for bugs, mistakes and miscommunication.
+The bigger the scope (how much to be done), the harder it is to estimate because the complexity increases and therefore, the ambiguity and unknowns increase, and the more room there are for bugs, mistakes and miscommunication.

 ## Types of Estimates